-Uncertainty-aware Fine-tuning of Segmentation Foundation Models
+Uncertainty-aware Fine-tuning of Segmentation Foundation Models (NeurIPS 2024)

 Segmentation with Uncertainty Model (SUM) improves SAM without forgetting to ''segment anything.''